Teddy Davison: Chesterfield

 Davison was appointed Chesterfield manager on 2 January 1928 at a wage of £6 a week.
-He immediately reorganised the club making clear divisions between the administrative and playing sides and bringing in experienced players such as Sid Binks.
+He immediately reorganised the club, making clear divisions between the administrative and playing sides, and bringing in experienced players such as Sid Binks.
 An improvement in results followed culminating in winning the Third Division North championship in 1930–31 with the team securing the championship on the last day of the season, scoring eight goals against Gateshead, Davison's home town club.
-Davison consolidated Chesterfield's position in Division Two the following season continuing to bring in experienced players such as ex England international George Ashmore, he also established a scouting network in his native north east to bring in young players.
-Davison had become one of the most talented and well organised managers around and it was no surprise when he was offered the newly created position of secretary/manager at Sheffield United in June 1932 as a replacement for the legendary John Nicholson who had been killed in a traffic accident earlier in the year after being Blades secretary for 33 years.
+Davison consolidated Chesterfield's position in the Second Division the following season, continuing to bring in experienced players such as ex-England international George Ashmore.
+He also established a scouting network in his native north east to bring in young players.
+Davison had become one of the most talented and well organised managers around and it was no surprise when he was offered the newly created position of secretary/manager at Sheffield United in June 1932 as a replacement for the legendary John Nicholson, who had been killed in a traffic accident earlier in the year after being Blades secretary for 33 years.

 Sheffield United

-Davison's first season at United saw them finish a respectable 10th in Division One, but the next season (1933–34) was a disaster as United were relegated for the first time in their history.
-The following season had The Blades in a mid table finishing position in Division Two although Davison had made the excellent signing of Jock Dodds on a free transfer from Lincoln City.
+Davison's first season at United saw them finish a respectable 10th in the First Division, but the following season (1933–34) was a disaster as United were relegated for the first time in their history.
+The following season had The Blades in a mid-table finishing position in the Second Division, although Davison had made the excellent signing of Jock Dodds on a free transfer from Lincoln City.
 United reached the 1936 FA Cup Final losing to Arsenal 1–0, the cup run probably cost the team promotion as they finished three points behind runners up Charlton Athletic.
-United eventually returned to Division One in the last full season before World War II finishing runners up and denying rivals Wednesday by one point.
+United eventually returned to the First Division in the last full season before World War II, finishing runners up and denying rivals Wednesday by one point.
 That 1938–39 season is notable for Davison as he made the purchase of Jimmy Hagan for £2,500 in November 1938, probably his best ever signing.

 Davison remained in charge at Bramall Lane throughout the war years, with the team winning the Football League North in 1945–46.
-The return to peace time football saw United relegated from Division One in 1948–49 and then denied an immediate return the following season by city rivals Wednesday on goal average.
-Two mid table finishes and a failure to get a quick return to Division One saw Davison resign as United manager in August 1952.
+The return to peace time football saw United relegated from the First Division in 1948–49 and then denied an immediate return the following season by city rivals Wednesday on goal average.
+Two mid table finishes and a failure to get a quick return to the First Division saw Davison resign as United manager in August 1952.